ventus-ag/documentation/content/products/kubernetes/kubernetes-cluster.md

 - fill in the form on the next opened *Create Cluster window* and click on the CREATE icon:
 ![](../../../assets/images/clusters/3.png?classes=border,shadow)
   - *Name* - set a name for the Cluster;
   - *Cluster Template* - select the template that will be used to create Cluster;
+    by default the newest one is pre-selected;
   - *Master Flavor* - select the size of the Cluster master-nodes (min is VC-2);
+    by default, "VC-4 (2 vCPUs, 4 GiB memory)" is pre-selected;
   - *Node Flavor* - select the size of the Cluster worker-nodes (min is VC-2);
+    by default, "VC-4 (2 vCPUs, 4 GiB memory)" is pre-selected;
-  - *Key pair* - select the SSH Keypair that was previously created on the *Keypair page* or create a new one; SSH Keypair you will use to configure in the Cluster servers for ssh access;
+  - *Key pair* - select the SSH Keypair that was previously created on the *Keypair page* or create a new one;
+    SSH Keypair you will use to configure in the Cluster servers for ssh access;
+    if you have only one created SSH Key, it will be pre-selected by default;
-  - *Docker image size (GB)* - provide the preferred disc size where container images will be stored, it can be specified in the range from 50 GB to 1000 GB.
-The size of 50 GB is selected by default;
+  - *Docker image size (GB)* - provide the preferred disc size where container images will be stored, it can be specified in the range from 50 GB to 1000 GB;
+    by default, 50 GB is pre-selected;
-  - *Master Count* - set how many master-nodes the Cluster will contain; the default is 1;
+  - *Master Count* - set how many master-nodes the Cluster will contain;
+    by default, is 1 pre-selected;
-  - *Node Count* - set how many worker-nodes the Cluster will contain; the default is 1;
+  - *Node Count* - set how many worker-nodes the Cluster will contain;
+    by default, is 1 pre-selected;

-  And below the last field you can make a marks:
+  And the last field you can make a marks:
   - *Enable auto-scaling* - if you choose to enable this option, please set the  limits of node count; the max count is 10 nodes;
   - *Accessible on private network only*.